jnk0le/cortexm-AES/doc/aes/CM0_details.md

 ### CM0_d4T

 Uses the diffused 4 T tables, which is more efficient than 1T or 4T as it doesn't require rotations or increasing register pressure with 4 pointers.
+Left shifts by 4 are essentially free as the AGU doesn't have scaled addressing mode.

 Fully resistant to bank timming attacks on 2 or 4 banked (by word striping) SRAM memories (e.g. SRAM0-3 in rp2040)